SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Related Works

 \subsection{World Model for Autonomous Driving}

-World models in autonomous driving, which predict future states conditioned on the ego vehicle’s actions, have progressed along two main directions.
-One direction focuses on generating realistic future scenarios in video form~\cite{gaia, vista, drivedreamer, adriver, drivingdiffusion, drivewm} for simulation-based planner validation or data augmentation.
-The second direction aims to integrate predictive scene understanding into the planning process, thereby enhancing interaction reasoning and safety-aware planning~\cite{occworld, driveworld, law, ssr, wote, seerdrive}.
+World models in autonomous driving predict future states conditioned on the ego vehicle's actions, enabling proactive reasoning about complex traffic situations.
+A prominent line of research leverages this capability to generate realistic future scenarios in video form~\cite{gaia, vista, drivedreamer, adriver, drivingdiffusion, drivewm}, supporting data augmentation and simulation-based validation.
+Beyond scene generation, recent approaches integrate predictive scene understanding directly into the planning process for safety-aware decision making~\cite{occworld, driveworld, law, ssr, wote, seerdrive}.
 OccWorld~\cite{occworld} and DriveWorld~\cite{driveworld} model action-conditioned scene evolution in a 4D occupancy space, providing temporally consistent geometry for end-to-end planning.
 LAW~\cite{law} and SSR~\cite{ssr} improve planning performance by self-supervising the evolution of latent future representations.
 WoTE~\cite{wote} predicts future BEV states and utilizes them to enhance trajectory evaluation and safety assessment reliability.